misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --import-browser-cookie --browser firefox --browser-profile "default-release"
 ```

-The advanced `--cookie-file PATH` option points directly to a Firefox `cookies.sqlite` database and takes precedence over profile discovery:
+The advanced `--cookie-file PATH` option points directly to a Firefox `cookies.sqlite` database.
+It overrides automatic profile selection:

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox --cookie-file /path/to/cookies.sqlite
 ```

-By default import writes only `SP_DC_COOKIE` to `.env` in the current directory.
-Use `--env-file PATH` to choose another dotenv file.
-Import never modifies a dotenv file found only through parent-directory discovery. `--env-file none` is invalid for import because persistence is required.
+By default, import writes only `SP_DC_COOKIE` to `.env` in the current directory.
+Use `--env-file PATH` to choose another `.env` file.
+Import does not change a file found only in a parent directory. `--env-file none` is invalid because the imported cookie must be saved.

-The cookie is validated through Spotify token acquisition and an authenticated buddy-list request before the dotenv file is changed.
-Existing comments, blank lines and unrelated settings are preserved.
+Before changing `.env`, Spotify Monitor uses the cookie to request a token and read the authenticated friend list.
+It keeps comments, blank lines and unrelated settings.
 Replacing an existing value requires confirmation in an interactive terminal or `--force` in a noninteractive run. `--force` does not skip validation.

 Chrome, Brave and Chromium import is available on macOS and Linux through the optional browser extra: